Originally published November 2017, and updated December 2018.

 If a picture is worth a thousand words, so is an emoji: 56% of brands using emoji in their subject lines had a higher unique open rate.
 Emoji are an engaging addition to your subject line that packs a ton of meaning into one character of space.

-If you are not sure if using emoji fits your tone, message, and audience, A/B test to see how your readers react.
+If you are not sure if adding emoji to your email marketing fits your tone, message, and audience, A/B test to see how your readers react.